varya/varya.github.com/src/documents/posts/sc-styleguide-for-smallers_en.html.md

 sections and their possible descriptions (I just haven't provided any) are in work.

 ### Describing the pieces
-Everything else went smooth.
+Everything else went smoothly.
 For every component I provided the KSS description.
 The `logo` block can be the simplest example:

 ```css